 Application form (Word)

 Applicants will be required to demonstrate how their work will complement and enhance research excellence in the School of Geography at Nottingham.
-Further information can be obtained from Professor Matthew Jones (Research Director) or Professor Charles Watkins (Head of School).
+Further information can be obtained from Professor Matthew Johnson (Research Director) or Professor Matthew Jones (Head of School).

 Professor Richard Horsley Osborne (1925-2018)

 Professor Richard (Dick) Horsley Osborne (1925-2018) was born in Derbyshire and gained a first class degree in Geography at Nottingham in 1950.
 He received a scholarship from the London School of Economics and completed his PhD there in 1952.
 He lectured at the University of Edinburgh 1952-59 and then returned to Nottingham as Lecturer, and from 1967, as Professor.
 He was Head of the Department of Geography at Nottingham and was also Dean of the Faculty of Law and Social Sciences.

 Dick Osborne specialised in the economic and social geography of Eastern Europe and the UK.
 He carried out extensive fieldwork in Eastern Europe during the 1960s and in 1967 his book East-Central Europe: A Geographical Introduction to Seven Socialist States was published by Chatto and Windus.
 He also wrote books on population change in England and Wales (1966); and higher education in the East Midlands (1980).

 Professor Osborne left a legacy to the School of Geography ‘to establish visiting fellowships available to scholars below the age of 45 years to be nominated by the School of Geography from Universities or academic/research institutions in Bulgaria, Czech Republic, Slovakia, Poland, Romania and Hungary.’
 The first Osborne Fellowship was awarded in 2022.

 |The Politics of International Soil Science in the Early 20th Century